IBM/optimize-procurement-and-inventory-with-ai/tutorials/decision-optimization-tutorial/intro-scenario/README.md

 ![addProj](../images/Tutorial3-Step1-Addtoproject.png)

-* Click the `Decision Optimization Experiments`.Select Watson Machine Learning service from the dropdown menu.Note: If Watson Machine Learning service is not available then create a service using Lite plan
+* Click the `Decision Optimization Experiment`.
+Select a Watson Machine Learning service from the dropdown menu.Note: If Watson Machine Learning service is not available then create a service using Lite plan

 ![addProj](../images/Tutorial3-Step1-DOservice.png)
 ![addProj](../images/Tutorial3-Step1-newDOproject.png)